 *Certain line items may be excluded

-When your application is complete, turn it in to the financial assistance/credit department at Golden Valley Medical – Clinton.
-You have 240 days (eight months) to turn in your application after you receive a bill.
+When your application is complete, turn it in to Patient Accounts.
+You have 240 days (8 months) to turn in your application after you receive a bill.
 We will process the application within 30 days after you turn it in to us.
-The financial assistance committee will review any application that includes these tax forms: Schedules C, E or F. The person who is responsible for the medical bill, his or her spouse and dependents count as part of the family size.
+The Financial Assistance Committee will review any application that includes these tax forms: Schedules C, E or F. The person who is responsible for the medical bill, his or her spouse and dependents count as part of the Family size.
 This is determined by IRS rules.

 Patients without insurance will be asked to make the following payments at the time of service: